julienchabanon/omniauth-kerberos-clearlyip/README.md

 [![Test Coverage](https://codeclimate.com/github/jgraichen/omniauth-kerberos/badges/coverage.svg)](https://codeclimate.com/github/jgraichen/omniauth-kerberos/coverage)

 **omniauth-kerberos** is a simple [OmniAuth](https://github.com/intridea/omniauth) strategy to authenticate using a Kerberos server.
 This gem require omniauth 2.0 or above.
 This is a fork of [omniauth-kerberos](https://github.com/jgraichen/omniauth-kerberos) that is compatible with omniauth 2.0.
+If you need to use omniauth 1.X, please use [omniauth-kerberos](https://github.com/jgraichen/omniauth-kerberos).
-I also removed the dependency on [omniauth-multipassword](https://github.com/jgraichen/omniauth-multipassword).
+I also removed the dependency and the use of [omniauth-multipassword](https://github.com/jgraichen/omniauth-multipassword).

 ## Installation